Explore Courses

 69. What is Cohort in GA?

-This is one of the advanced google analytics interview question.
+This is one of the advanced Google Analytics interview questions.
 Cohort is a group of users who share a common characteristic, identified by an Analytics dimension.
-Cohort can also be understood as a group of visits who share the same content with the same time.
-Cohorts in analytics are based on acquisition date.
+Cohort can also be understood as a group of visits that share the same content at the same time.
+Cohorts in analytics are based on the acquisition date.

 Cohort includes four sections-